6770 Buford Highway NE

 Contact us with any questions on comparisons of Ipe and composite decking.

 Typically, the board colors become more consistent with more time left in the sun without UV protection.
 The ‘greying’ process will not affect the structural integrity, lifespan, or water resistance of the boards.
 Let’s say, when the deck was originally installed, you didn’t apply the oil because you wanted the deck to turn grey.
-You can bring Tigerwood back to its original condition.
+You can bring Cumaru back to its original condition.
 It may require a cleaning before oiling, just follow directions in the video, above.

 Second, you do want your deck to hold its natural color.
 First off, you’ll want to use a UV Oil.
 It is not a “stain” nor a “sealer”.
 These terms are not technically accurate because UV Oil is not meant to provide a color change like “stain” or water protection like a “sealer.”
-Tigerwood and similar tropical hardwoods have natural colors and they are naturally resistant to water penetration, so stains and sealers are not only unnecessary- they are improper.
+Cumaru and similar tropical hardwoods have natural colors and they are naturally resistant to water penetration, so stains and sealers are not only unnecessary- they are improper.

 If you are planning to maintain the natural color, we recommend using Messmers Ipe Hardwood Deck Stain.
-There are other products that also work to protect the natural colors of Tigerwood and tropical hardwoods, but this is the product we have been recommending for +10 years.
+There are other products that also work to protect the natural colors of Cumaru and tropical hardwoods, but this is the product we have been recommending for +10 years.
 It comes in three colors, but the preferred color is “Natural.”
 The finish protects the wood well and contains transparent iron oxide pigment.
 This pigment absorbs UV radiation yet at the same time will allow visible light to pass through it.
-The staining results you’ll get are a finish that highlights the natural beauty of the Tigerwood wood and at the same time protects it.
+The staining results you’ll get are a finish that highlights the natural beauty of the Cumaru wood and at the same time protects it.
 Your deck will not fade in the sun as this product has excellent resistance to UV degradation.
 Maintaining the color of your deck typically involves annual oiling followed by periodic cleaning every 2-3 years.
-For more information on how to maintain the color of your Tigerwood deck see the video above, Ipe Deck Maintenance (Ipe, Cumaru, Massaranduba, Purpleheart, Tigerwood, and Garapa)
+For more information on how to maintain the color of your Cumaru deck see the video above, Ipe Deck Maintenance (Ipe, Cumaru, Massaranduba, Purpleheart, Tigerwood, and Garapa)

 Additional Cleaning and Oiling Tips: